 - University Studies: gain the benefit of a broad university education to enhance your knowledge and skills

 - Accelerated BS/MS Program: This program enables qualified BS degree students to complete both the BS and the MS degrees in 5 years.

 - MS in Electrical Engineering: Expand your career options with a master's degree in computer engineering.

-- PhD in Electrical Engineering: Our doctoral program offers options in electrical engineering and computer engineering.
+- PhD in Electrical Engineering: Our doctoral program in electrical engineering also offers an option in computer engineering.

 - Graduate Certificates: The department also offers certificate programs for working professionals.